POEM surgery for achalasia (difficulty swallowing)

-Achalasia is a life-long condition when the muscles in the oesophagus (food pipe) do not work properly.
+Achalasia is a lifelong condition when the muscles in your food pipe (the oesophagus) do not work properly.
 This makes it difficult to swallow food and drink.

-In achalasia, the ring of muscles in the oesophagus is tight and does not relax.
-Food and drink cannot pass into the stomach and builds up.
-This can cause pain, reflux, a feeling of fullness and other symptoms.
+If you have achalasia, the ring of muscle (sphincter) in your food pipe is tight and does not relax.
+Food and drink cannot pass into the stomach and they build up.
+This can cause:

 POEM (peroral endoscopic myotomy) is surgery to help your symptoms and improve swallowing.

 You can read more about achalasia on the NHS website.